activatedgeek/blog/site/contents/ref/www/data-sources.md

 [The Pile](https://pile.eleuther.ai) - The Pile is a 825 GiB diverse, open source language modelling data set that consists of 22 smaller, high-quality datasets combined together.

+[List of datasets for machine learning research](https://en.wikipedia.org/wiki/List_of_datasets_for_machine-learning_research) - Suprise, surprise!
+Wikipedia has a list of course.

 ## Visualization

 A list of tools that I find super useful for data visualization.